 Have breakfast with a view at Duck & Waffle

-Lastly, it was time to drag myself out of bed for the last activity of my 24 hours in London challenge: breakfast.
+Lastly, it was time to drag myself out of bed for the last activity of my 24 hours travel challenge in London: breakfast.

 There’s one spot in town that I had been hearing about for ages and that’s Duck & Waffle.
 Located on a 40th floor, this restaurant has amazing views of Central London and it almost feels like you’re within grasp of the Gherkin.
 It may have been foggy and rainy when I visited, but that made it feel quintessentially London.

 As for what to order there, I went with their signature dish, the Duck & Waffle, which consists of a Belgian waffle with a crispy duck leg confit, a fried duck egg and mustard maple syrup.

 It was delightful as can be and certainly worth getting up early for an unforgettable breakfast in London.

 And that concludes my 24 hours in London.
 I hope you enjoyed following along and that you got a few ideas for your own visit to London.
 I’ll also let you in on a secret: I experienced these 24 moments over the course of 5 days because there is no way I could have made it across London from one activity to the next in so little time, or functioned on no sleep, but you get the idea!

 Are you up for the challenge?